suffolklibraries/sljekyll/_events/ipswich-2017-08-14-carers-drop-in.md

 event-ticket-price: free
 ---

-Part of Bury St Edmunds Library's [wellbeing & feedback workshop](/events/bury-2017-06-29-wellbeing-feedback-workshop/).
+Part of Ipswich County Library's [wellbeing & feedback workshop](/events/ipswich-2017-08-14-new-wellbeing-service/).

 Family carers are welcome to attend either or both parts of the day and help us shape a new emotional wellbeing service to be provided by Suffolk Libraries, Suffolk Family Carers and Suffolk Mind in a new and exciting partnership.